ebenefuenf/quma/docs/usage.rst

 Opening a connection
 --------------------

-To connect to a DBMS you need to instantiate an object of the ``Database`` class and provide a connection string and either a single path or a list of paths to your SQL scripts.
+To connect to a DBMS you need to instantiate an object of the :class:`Database` class and provide a connection string and either a single path or a list of paths to your SQL scripts.